-Claim: Photographs shows a rare, recently discovered trans-species.
+Claim: Photograph shows a rare, recently discovered trans-species of human-dog hybrid.

 [Collected via e-mail, May 2005]

 A mactal is a rare species found mostly in Europe.
 There lifespan is anywhere from 3 months to 6 years.
 Mactals are filthy creatures that are incapable of growing large amounts of hair.
 A mactal walks on all fours and can bear at most 8 children at a time.
 Most mactals are trained for entertainment for individuals to bet on the outcome.
 It is illegal to import a mactal into the U.S.

 [Collected via e-mail, 2004]

 Some kind of new species found in the deep jungles of the Amazon ... believed to have been dropped off after a experiment went wrong; between a human, a dog, and a hairless rat.

 Tel-Aviv, Israel (AP) — Israeli scientists are examining what appears to be a trans-species between a Labrador retriever and human.
 While genetically considered impossible, humane workers found remains of an earlier trans-species, believed to be the parent of the animal pictured above, shallow buried in the owner's property.
 The human parent of the animals is believed to be the teen-aged son of the family well known in politics.

 DNA studies are in process and results are expected early next month.
 The animal show above has been name 'Chimera' and appears to have a rudimentary ability to speak.
 At this time no charges have been laid pending DNA and court rulings.
 Chimera is believed to be about ten years old.
 Neighbors were shocked to learn what was living in their area.
 However, several did comment that strange cries have been heard at night.